NicholasTranquilli/NicholasTranquilli.github.io/_posts/2023-09-13-chat-project-1.markdown

 ```

 A very simple function using the winsock provided "recv" function.
-The recv function takes the client "SOCKET" which is a winsock struct that can be used to identify, send, and receive messages from network objects such as servers and clients.
+The recv function takes the client "SOCKET" which is a winsock type that can be used to identify, send, and receive messages from network objects such as servers and clients.
+Taking a closer look at this type, you can see that it's actually just a typedef of an unsigned int.
 recv uses the client parameter in order to check if this SOCKET has sent any messages.
 If so, these messages are stored in the "out" buffer parameter.
 The "size" parameter is a hardcoded buffer size (at the time of writing this 512 bytes) and all messages sent from the client match this size (more on that in the Client class section).